 Jun Lau

-Jun Bo Lau is a graduate student at University of California, San Diego, working with Kiran Kedlaya.
+Jun Bo Lau graduated from the University of California, San Diego, working with Kiran Kedlaya.
 Lau’s research interests lie in explicit methods in arithmetic geometry, more specifically p-adic techniques in modular curves, curves over finite fields and cryptography.
-He will join the collaboration in August 2023.
+He joined the collaboration in August 2023.

 Sarah Frei